 Do I keep the same advisor both years at Hesston?

 Yes, you may—and the majority of students do.
-But if you change your program of study, or if for some other reason you are uncomfortable with your current advising arrangement, contact the registrar to discuss your concerns.
+But if you change your program of study, or if for some other reason you are uncomfortable with your current advising arrangement, contact the director of advising to discuss your concerns.
 It may be appropriate to select a different instructor to serve as your advisor.